Olian04/dnd-beyond-to-discord/README.md

 # Beyond Discord

-A chrome extension that sends dice roll results from D&D-Beyond to Discord using webhooks.
+A browser extension that sends dice roll results from D&D-Beyond to Discord using webhooks.

 ![Demo image](resources/demo.png)